Deep Plane Facelift vs Traditional Facelift, Understanding the Differences

 Dr Philippe Kestemont, Head and Neck Surgeon

-Over the past few years, the deep plane facelift has become one of the most discussed facelift techniques in the specialist press and among the general public.
-Several public figures have spoken openly about having had one, which has fueled its popularity.
-But how does this technique actually differ from a traditional facelift, also known as an SMAS facelift, which has been performed for decades?
+Over the past few years, the deep plane facelift has established itself as one of the most discussed facelift techniques in the specialized press and among the general public.
+Several public figures have openly mentioned it, which has contributed to its popularity.
+But how does this technique really differ from the classic facelift, known as the “SMAS lift” or “classic cervicofacial lift,” which has been practiced for several decades?

 This article reviews both approaches, their indications, their outcomes, and recovery.